 “My journey with world folksong traditions began many years ago while studying at New England Conservatory in Boston.
 Much to the dismay of my Opera professors, I found myself enthralled with the alluring beauty and mystery of traditional folk music.
-This fascination, along with a bit of old Irish wanderlust, poised me for a journey that led me to seek a lost culture and reconnect with the songs of my ancestors in ancient Europe.”
+This fascination, along with a bit of old Irish wanderlust, poised me for a journey that led me to seek my own lost culture and reconnect with the songs of my ancestors in ancient Europe.”

 Peia Luzzi is an American born song collector, writer and multi-instrumentalist based in the mountains of Southern Oregon.
 Like water from a deep well, she draws inspiration from her ancestral roots of Celtic and Old World European folk music.
 With the voice of a lark, Peia dances nimbly from Child Ballads and 17th C. Gaelic laments, to Waulking Songs, and Bulgarian mountain calls.
 She has traveled extensively over the past 10 years to uncover melodies wrinkled and wise with time, laboring to honor their language and stories, while bringing a piece of herself to each song she carries.